 Solicitors can give you legal advice on different situations, and are able to offer legal services that can help you resolve legal issues.
 Different solicitors are experts in different areas.
 For example, some solicitors specialise in divorce cases, while others specialise in personal injury cases.

 Who regulates solicitors?

 The Solicitors Regulation Authority is also known as the SRA.
 The SRA keeps watch over all solicitors in England and Wales, as well as the firms that they work for.

-The SRA has ten principles and a code of conduct that all solicitors have to follow in their work.
-It steps in to take action when solicitors don’t meet the right standards or if they are dishonest.
+The SRA has seven principles and a code of conduct that all solicitors have to follow in their work.
+It steps in to take action when solicitors don't meet the right standards or if they are dishonest.

 The SRA can also shut down law firms that pose big risks to the public.